unlistedphenomena/nexuswizz/src/content/privacy-policy/index.md

 **2. Responsible Person**

-For any matters, relating to data protection you may contact <notices@xircanet> in writing by e-mail or letter to the following address:
+For any matters, relating to data protection you may contact <notices@nexus.org> in writing by e-mail or letter to the following address:

     Ethereum Foundation
     Zeughausgasse 7A,
     6302 Zug, Switzerland
-    Email: notices@xircanet
+    Email: notices@nexus.org

 Our representative in the EU according to article 27 GDPR is:

     Ethereum Dev GmbH
     Oranienstrasse 6, 10997 Berlin
-    Email: notices@xircanet
+    Email: notices@nexus.org

 **3. Data processing in connection with the Websites**